vige-vota/site/README.md

 ```
 Before to start the HTTPS you need to create a keystore.
 You can use the following sample:
 ```
-keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore /${your_path}/keystore.p12 -validity 3650 -dname "CN=localhost, OU=Vige, O=Vige, L=Rome, S=Italy, C=IT" -storepass secret -keypass secret
+keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore /${your_path}/keystore.p12 -validity 3650 -dname "CN=votingpaper.vota.vige.it, OU=Vige, O=Vige, L=Rome, S=Italy, C=IT" -storepass secret -keypass secret
 ```
-moving the ${your_path} variable to your preferred path where put the keystore and open `https://localhost:8543/swagger-ui.html` in your browser to connect to the vote application.
+moving the ${your_path} variable to your preferred path where put the keystore and open `https://votingpaper.vota.vige.it:8543/swagger-ui.html` in your browser to connect to the vote application.

 ### Docker